anthonyc2394/sep11-freedom-project/entries/entry06.md

 ### Content

-In this blog entry, I will be walking you through the process of me presenting in the EP Expo and my SEP class.
+In this blog entry, I will be walking you through the process of me presenting in the SEP Expo and my SEP class.
+Some differences between the two presentations are that the SEP Expo presentation is a short 1 minute presentation summarizing your process and your project, while the presentation SEP class presentation is more casual 3-10 minute slideshow presentation where you explain your process and your project in more detail.
+Personally,

 Some takeaways I got from presenting are:

 * Be confident; being nervous will mess up your flow
 * Organize yourself and plan ahead
 * Practice makes perfect